 Choosing your data provider has a lot to do with finding the right partner.
 Data needs to be easy to access and use to make it worth the investment.
 It also needs to be accurate, globally sourced, and customized for your use case.
 Spire Maritime can work with your enterprise to develop data sets that address your individual challenges and help optimize your goals.
 Spire Maritime offers diversified types of data to serve maritime, aviation, and government entities.
-Many of our solutions combine our groundbreaking Dynamic AIS data with our forecast weather data to optimize shipping, fine tune commodity trade flows, and drive charter party agreements.
+Many of our solutions combine our groundbreaking Enhanced Satellite AIS data with our forecast weather data to optimize shipping, fine tune commodity trade flows, and drive charter party agreements.

 Contact us today and let’s start a conversation about how our reliable and comprehensive data can help your organization build a greener, more profitable tomorrow.